-The companies will sell Starbucks coffee and Tazo teas pods for Green Mountain Coffee Roasters Inc's popular Keurig machines at wholesale clubs, drugstores and grocery stores in North America starting this autumn.
+The companies will sell Starbucks coffee and Tazo teas pods for Green Mountain Coffee Roasters Inc's

 The announcement ended speculation that Starbucks would debut its own single serving brewer and compete with Green Mountain in the segment both companies said is the primary source of growth for the U.S. coffee industry.